SYNAPTIC · ORGANIC MEMORY MANAGER · v2.3.0b1

 /plugin marketplace add https://github.com/nomadsgalaxy/Synaptic-Disorder

-/plugin install synaptic-disorder-claude-code@synaptic-disorder
+/plugin install synaptic-claude-code@synaptic

 Claude Desktop / Cursor / Cline / Continue / Gemini CLI — MCP